awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_cwe.md

 **To clean up your AWS environment**

-1. Use the CloudTrail console at [https://console.aws.amazon.com/cloudtrail/](https://console.aws.amazon.com/cloudtrail/) to delete the trail named **My\-Test\-Trail** that you created in step 1\.
+1. Use the [CloudTrail console](https://console.aws.amazon.com/cloudtrail/) to delete the trail named **My\-Test\-Trail** that you created in step 1\.

-1. If you created an Amazon S3 bucket in step 1, use the Amazon S3 console at [https://console.aws.amazon.com/s3/](https://console.aws.amazon.com/s3/) to delete it\.
+1. If you created an Amazon S3 bucket in step 1, use the [Amazon S3 console](https://console.aws.amazon.com/s3/) to delete it\.

-1. Use the Lambda console at [https://console.aws.amazon.com/lambda/](https://console.aws.amazon.com/lambda/) to delete the function named **LogOrganizationEvents** that you created in step 2\.
+1. Use the [Lambda console](https://console.aws.amazon.com/lambda/) to delete the function named **LogOrganizationEvents** that you created in step 2\.

-1. Use the Amazon SNS console at [https://console.aws.amazon.com/sns/](https://console.aws.amazon.com/sns/) to delete the Amazon SNS topic named **OrganizationsCloudWatchTopic** that you created in step 3\.
+1. Use the [Amazon SNS console](https://console.aws.amazon.com/sns/) to delete the Amazon SNS topic named **OrganizationsCloudWatchTopic** that you created in step 3\.

-1. Use the CloudWatch console at [https://console.aws.amazon.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/) to delete the CloudWatch rule named **OrgsMonitorRule** that you created in step 4\.
+1. Use the [CloudWatch console](https://console.aws.amazon.com/cloudwatch/) to delete the CloudWatch rule named **OrgsMonitorRule** that you created in step 4\.

-1. Finally, use the Organizations console at [https://console.aws.amazon.com/organizations/](https://console.aws.amazon.com/organizations/) to delete the OU named **TestCWEOU** that you created in step 5\.
+1. Finally, use the [Organizations console](https://console.aws.amazon.com/organizations/) to delete the OU named **TestCWEOU** that you created in step 5\.

 That's it\.
 In this tutorial, you configured CloudWatch Events to monitor your organization for changes\.
 You configured a rule that is triggered when users invoke specific AWS Organizations operations\.
 The rule ran a Lambda function that logged the event and sent an email that contains details about the event\.